macrocosm-os/prompting/README.md

 **We presently use a combination of string literal similarity and semantic similarity as the basis for rewarding.**

-## Tools
+# Tools
 Contexts, which are the basis of conversations, are from external APIs (which we call tools) which ensure that conversations remain grounded in factuality.
 Contexts are also used to obtain ground-truth answers.

+Currently, the tooling stack includes:
+1. Wikipedia API
+2. StackOverflow
+3. mathgenerator

+More tooling will be included in future releases.

-## Tasks
+# Tasks
 The validation process supports an ever-growing number of tasks.
 Tasks drive agent behaviour based on specific goals, such as;
 - Question answering
 - Summarization